omerwer/SupermarketApp/README.md

 * [Technologies](#technologies)

 # General-Info
-This project was made as a part of a mini-project course (Mini Project in stochastic optimization) to help improve the exsiting system of supermarket lines.
+This project was made as a part of a mini-project course (Mini Project in stochastic optimization) to help improve the existing system of supermarket lines.
 The idea was to create an application that will decide for the customer\user at which checkout line he will arrive at the shortest time to the register.

 # Demo:
 ![alt text](https://github.com/omerwer/SupermarketApp/blob/master/Demo.gif "Demo of app run")